A Markov-switching model for heat waves

 \section{A Markov-switching model for threshold exceedances}

-We begin building our model by informally defining a heat wave as period of persistent extremely high temperatures.
-This simple notion leads naturally to a model with two states, one representing days that are part of a heat wave, and one representing all other days.
+We begin building our model by informally defining a heat wave as a period of persistent extremely high temperatures.
+This simple notion leads naturally to a model with two states, one representing days that are part of a heat wave and one representing all other days.
 Persistence implies positive temporal dependence in the state variables, and extremeness implies temperatures that lie in the upper tail of the distribution.
 Because our primary focus is the behavior of the upper tail, it is important to appropriately capture tail dependence, and we rely on models suggested by extreme value theory to do so.
 We seek a parsimonious model that represents both persistence and extremeness in the most interpretable way possible, while still providing a realistic fit to the data.

-To define the latent two state-model, let $S_1, \ldots, S_T \in \{0, 1\}$ denote the state of the temperature process on each day. $S_t$ takes a value of 1 if day $t$ is in the heat wave state, and a value of 0 otherwise.
+To define the latent two-state model, let $S_1, \ldots, S_T \in\{0, 1\}$ denote the state of the temperature process on each day.
+The state variable $S_t$ takes a value of 1 if day $t$ is in the heat wave state, and a value of 0 otherwise.
 The state variables $S_1, \ldots, S_T$ are dependent in time according to a Markov chain structure with transition matrix

 The parameter $a_0 = P(S_t=1 \given S_{t-1} = 0)$ determines the probability of entering a heat wave, and the parameter $a_1 = P(S_t=1 \given S_{t-1} = 1)$ determines the probability of remaining in a heat wave.